Last updated: August 2026 · Shutdown date: May 15, 2026

 ~/.roo/rules/ global |

-The content inside your rule files — build commands, coding standards, architecture notes, forbidden patterns — transfers to any of these tools without modification.
+The content inside your rule files — build commands, coding standards, architecture notes, forbidden patterns — transfers to either of these tools without modification.
 The structure changes; the substance does not.

 Roomote is the Roo Code team's next product, not a drop-in replacement for the extension.
 It is a cloud agent that takes a prompt and executes tasks end-to-end — integrating with Slack, GitHub, and Linear — without requiring you to stay in an IDE.

 If you used Roo Code primarily as an in-editor assistant and want to continue that workflow, Roomote is not the answer.
-It is a different paradigm: async task delegation rather than synchronous pair programming.
+It is a different paradigm: async task delegation rather than synchronous pair programming, and pricing has since surfaced at a level ($899/month per parallel instance) oriented toward enterprise teams rather than individual developers.

 If you are interested in exactly that shift — delegating tasks to an agent while you do something else — see the GitHub Copilot Coding Agent guide for comparison with a more established cloud agent approach.

-.roorules, .roo/rules/, .roomodes, and any global ~/.roo/rules/ files to a safe location.roorules to .clinerules for Cline, or follow the Kilo migration guide for Kilo Code.clinerules configuration reference
+.roorules, .roo/rules/, .roomodes, and any global ~/.roo/rules/ files to a safe location.roorules to .clinerules for Cline, or follow the Kilo migration guide for Kilo Code.clinerules / .cline/rules/ configuration reference